-Material reaulting from trench excavation may be temporarily sidecast into waters of the United States for no more than three months, provided the material is not placed in such a manner that it is dispersed by currents or other forces.
+Material resulting from trench excavation may be temporarily sidecast into waters of the United States for no more than three months, provided the material is not placed in such a manner than it is dispersed by currents or other forces.
 The district engineer may extend the period of temporary side casting for no more than a total of 180 days, where appropriate.
-In wetlands, the top 6 to 12 inches of the trench should mormally be backfilled with topsoil from the trench.
+In wetlands, the top 6 to 12 inches of the trench should normally be backfilled with topsoil from the trench.
 The trench cannot be constructed or backfilled in such a manner as to drain waters of the United States (e.g., backfilling with extensive gravel layers, creating a french drain effect).
-Any exposed slopes and stream banks must be stabilized immediately upon complete of the utility line substations for each waterbody.
+Any exposed slopes and stream banks must be stabilized im under section 10 waters without a discharge of dredged or fill material require a section 10 under section 10 waters without a discharge of dredged or fill material require a section 10 permit.